google-deepmind/csuite/README.md

 # Continuing Environments for Reinforcement Learning (`csuite`)

-CSuite is a collection of carefully-curated synthetic environments designed for research in the continuing setting: the agent-environment interaction goes on forever without limit, with no natural episode boundaries.
+CSuite is a collection of carefully-curated synthetic environments for research in the continuing setting: the agent-environment interaction goes on forever without limit, with no natural episode boundaries.